pivotal/docs-tap/tanzu-build-service/build-image-action.md

 # Create a GitHub Build Action (Alpha)

-This GitHub Action creates a Tanzu Build Service Build on the given cluster.
+Use this GitHub Action to creates a Tanzu Build Service Build on a cluster.

 > **Important** Alpha features are experimental and are not ready for production use.
 Configuration
 > and behavior is likely to change, and functionality might be removed in a future release.